jmcheon/jmcheon.github.io/_posts/2024-10-03-GemmeSprint.md

 ## Part1 - Preparing Custom Dataset

-The dataset I initialiy had was insufficient for fine-tuning, and due to its high dimensionality, it presented challenges in precessing
+The dataset I initialiy had was insufficient for fine-tuning, and due to its high dimensionality, it presented challenges in precessing.

+So, I performed the following steps:

-- I transformed the dataset into text format that LLM can understand.
+- Transforming the dataset into text format that LLM can understand.

-- I also collected additional external data to complement the existing dataset.
+- Collecting additional external data (e.g., Depmap data) to complement the existing dataset.
 This external data was preprocessed to ensure it conformed to the required format for the model.

-- after transforming and preprocessing the datasets, I uploaded them to Hugging Face Hub
+- After transforming and preprocessing the datasets, I uploaded them to Hugging Face Hub

 ## Part2 - Fine-tune Gemma Model